UBC-MDS/DSCI524_group_22/README.md

 # lr_cd

 A better implementation of the linear regression in Python!
 We are going to implement the linear regression by coordinate descent (CD) algorithm.
 Our package will have three major parts, including 1. data generation, 2. coordinate descent algorithm, and 3. visualization.
-Check below link for more information on coordinate descent (CD) algorithm.
+Please refer to the link below for additional details about the coordinate descent (CD) algorithm if you are unfamiliar with it.

 https://en.wikipedia.org/wiki/Coordinate_descent